lailabougria/spec/core/spec.md

   - MUST NOT be present if `RESOURCE` is also present.
   - MUST NOT be present if the Resource's `hasdocument` model attribute is set to `false.

+##### `ancestor` Attribute
+- Type: String
+- Description: The `versionid` of this Version's ancestor.

+  The `ancestor` attribute MUST be set to any existing Version's `versionid`, or to the `versionid` of the Version itself, to indicate that this Version has no `ancestor`.

+  When creating a Version without explicitly setting the `ancestor` attribute, the server MUST set the `ancestor` to the most recent Version's `versionid` attribute, based on the `createdat` attribute.
+If multiple exist, the lowest Version will be determined alphabetically.
+If no Versions exist, the `ancestor` attribute MUST be set to the `versionid` of the Version being created, making it a root.

+  If a write operation contains multiple Versions with the `ancestor` attribute omitted, the server MUST order all Versions based on the `createdat` attribute and then alphabetically.
+The first Version will have the most recent Version's `versionid` as its `ancestor` as clarified above.

+  When deleting a Version, the server MUST update the `ancestor` attribute of any Version that points to the deleted Version to point to itself, making it a new root.

+- Constraints: the `ancestor` attribute MUST NOT be set to a value that creates circular references between Versions.
+For example, an operation that makes Version A's ancestor B, and Version B's ancestor A, MUST generate an error.
+  Any attempt to set an `ancestor` attribute to a non-existing `versionid` MUST generate an error.

 #### Version IDs